-With 2020 almost here, most business owners and directors are feeling reflective.
+With 2020 now here, most business owners and directors are feeling reflective.
 Looking back at 2019 performance and thinking about aims and aspirations for the future.

 A useful approach is often to look outside of the business and learn from others.
 Think what can be done better or differently to build business and improve profitability.